2.3 The Base of the Natural Logarithm

 As discussed in the previous chapter, a logarithm is the power to which a base number must be raised in order to produce a desired numerical value.
 However, we’ve just described a function – the specific area under a certain hyperbola – that exhibits the properties of logarithms.
 But before proceeding to find actual values of the natural logarithms of specific numbers using this process, an immediate question arises.
 If \(\ln x\) as just defined is the natural logarithm of the number \(x\), what is the base being used for this logarithm?

 We give this special base number the symbol “\(e\)” recognizing that it will be used to describe the natural exponential operation.
-For any real number \(x>0\) the number \(e\) and the natural logarithm \(\ln x\) must satisfy
+For any real number \(x>0\), the base number \(e\) and the natural logarithm \(\ln x\) must satisfy

 \[ \ln x = \log_e x = p, ~~~~~{\rm if}~~~~~ x = e^p. \]